bootlin/training-materials/slides/yocto-recipe-basics/yocto-recipe-basics.typ

 - The following operators are supported: `=`, `>`, `<`, `>=` and `<=`.

-- A graphical tool can be used to explore dependencies or reverse
-  dependencies:

-  - `bitbake -g -u taskexp core-image-minimal`

 === Tasks

 Default tasks already exist, they are defined in classes: